Splines/phonetics-graph/README.md

 # Parallel Needleman–Wunsch on CUDA to measure word similarity based on phonetic transcriptions

 > [!warning]
-> This is a repository accompanying a research paper on arxiv.
-The code might have evolved since the paper was published on September 1, 2025.
-Furthermore, I don't plan to maintain this repository in the long-term.
+> This is a repository accompanying a research paper on arxiv, which was published on September 1, 2025.
+I don't plan to maintain this repository in the long-term.
 Use at your own risk.

 ## 📜 Abstract